hit-computer/MTA-LSTM/README.md

 ### Data

-In `Data/` respository, you need to prepare two files `TrainingData.txt` and `vec10.txt`(word embedding trained by word2vec), which is created from text dataset mentioned above.
+In `Data/` respository, you need to prepare two files `TrainingData.txt` and `vec.txt`(word embedding trained by word2vec), which is created from text dataset mentioned above.

 ### Training